1shaked/year_3/process mining/ClicksData/report.md

 ### **Dataset Overview**
 - **Source**: [BPI Challenge 2016 (Clicks not logged in)](https://data.4tu.nl/articles/_/12708596/1)
 - **Submitting By**: Shaked Chen

+### **Dataset Description**
+This dataset contains web log data from the website of the Dutch public employment service (UWV).
+The data is collected from users who are not logged in.
+The dataset includes information about user interactions with the website, such as clicks and page views, along with metadata like timestamps and referrer URLs.
+The site is used by job seekers and employers to find job opportunities and post job vacancies.
+The data is anonymized to protect user privacy.
 ### 🧾 **Column Explanations**

 1. **SessionID**